sercangul/HackerRank/README.md

 Hackerrank has various daily challenges for developers.

-This repository has my Python codes from two of them:
+This repository has my Python scripts from two of them:

 ### Challenge 1